shubhamagarwal92/shubhamagarwal92.github.io/index.md

 <br />
 I am particularly interested in Deep Learning and its interdisciplinary applications (V&L).
 Check out <a href="https://github.com/shubhamagarwal92">github </a> for my latest activity.

+Fun fact: My Erdős number is 4.
+See  <a href="https://www.csauthors.net/distance/shubham-agarwal-0001/paul-erdos"> here</a>.

 <h2> Summary </h2>

 Refer the timeline tab for graphic visualization!